HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
    image="mobile-web-akimai-device-distribution-by-hour-weekdays.png",
-   caption="Device type distribution by hour on weekend - mPulse July 2021", description="Mobile vs. Desktop traffic distribution, by the hour of the day on weekdays, in UTC, from Akimai's mPulse in July 2021", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=12081105&format=interactive", sheets_gid="300179855", width="600",
+   caption="Device type distribution by hour on weekend - mPulse July 2021", description="A line chart of Mobile vs. Desktop traffic distribution, by the hour of the day on weekdays, in UTC, from Akimai's mPulse in July 2021.
+The patterns show that an inverse variation between mobile and desktop traffic.
+As traffic for one device type increases, the other decreases.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=12081105&format=interactive", sheets_gid="300179855", width="600",